 You may be asking: what is spiritual health?
 What is emotionally healthy spirituality?
 Are there spiritual awakening stages?
+Can spirituality help me feel less lost in life?
 As it turns out, spiritual health, the spiritual journey, can be considered to be the same as the journey from immaturity to maturity; the same as the journey from ignorance to wisdom.
 Emotionally healthy spirituality means coming to grips with some fundamental life lessons; facing and integrating five difficult to swallow fundamental life promises (truths).

 We find ourselves in a culture of people who, as biology demands, are aging but are not, in any significant way, growing up.
 Many of us would agree that our leaders and elected officials are indeed older (much too often also white and male) and lack anything we would identify as wisdom or hard-won maturity save a few notable exceptions.
 In my work as a therapist with adolescents and young adults over the years, I have found an overwhelming consensus in the expression that they do not know what it means or how to even begin the process of growing up.
 What does mature adulthood look like and how do we begin to offer not just the promise of growing old but of truly growing up?

 In our western civilization, we have confused, with tragic results, education for maturation, and information for transformation.
 Intelligence is not the same thing as wisdom and a life lived well cannot be reduced to a merely mechanistic or formulaic quid pro quo.
 Wisdom is “lived-truth,” and must be sought out experientially.
 It was the ancients and the native peoples who seemed to understand this reality and developed essential rites of passage for their young people to participate in as a way to learn and embody the wisdom that is found in nature, the earth, the cosmos, and that which is imperceptible to the five senses.